Stable cohomology of polyvector fields: Recollection: M. Kontsevich's graph complex

 Instead of working with undirected graphs as above, one may work with directed graphs.
 The definitions from above carry over to this setting.
 In particular, we obtain an operad $\dGra$ of directed graphs, and a directed full graph complex

-It also acts on$\Tpoly$ in a natural way.
+It also acts on $\Tpoly$ in a natural way.
 There is a map of operads

 sending an undirected graph to the sum of directed graphs obtained by assigning arbitrary directions to the edges.
 Hence we also have a map of dg Lie algebras $\fGC\to \dfGC$.
 We make the following definition \begin{defi} The directed graph complex $\dGC$ is the sub-dg Lie algebra of $\dfGC$ spanned by connected graphs all of whose vertices are at least two-valent. \end{defi} Note that here we require vertices to be at least two-valent instead of trivalent.
 There is a map of dg Lie algebras $\GC\to \dGC$.
-The following result was shown in \cite{megrt}.\footnote{A significantly weaker statement can also be found in \cite{ADR}. } \begin{prop} [see \cite{megrt}]
+The following result was shown in \cite{megrt}.\footnote{A significantly weaker statement can also be found in \cite{ADR}. } \begin{prop} [see \cite[Appendix K]{megrt}\footnote{Note that that in loc. cit. different notation conventions regarding $\dGC$ are used.}]

-\end{prop} Here $W_n$ corresponds to the wheel graph with $n$ vertices:
+\end{prop} Here $W_n$ corresponds to the wheel graph with $n$ vertices of cohomological degree $n-2$:

 \begin{rem} This means in particular that the cohomology of all the graph complexes above can be expressed using $H(\GC)$, up to some known classes. \end{rem}